blackberry/BB10-WebWorks-Samples/Twitter-OAuth-1/README.md

 3. When your app is created, copy down your Consumer Key, and Consumer Secret

 ## WebWorks App Setup
-1. Open index.html
-2. Include the webworks-.js file ***see How To Build*** for instructions
-3. Open js/oauth.js from the projects folder.
+1. Open js/oauth.js from the projects folder.
-4. Edit the consumerKey and consumerSecret to reflect the keys given to you from Twitter.
+2. Edit the consumerKey and consumerSecret to reflect the keys given to you from Twitter.
-5. Move the ***_php*** folder out of the project directory, and see ***Server-side Setup***
+3. Move the ***_php*** folder out of the project directory, and see ***Server-side Setup***

 ```
 // jsOauth setup for twitter